DavyK17/fgc-reddit/README.md

 - Under Night In-Birth (UNI)
 - Virtua Fighter

-Aside from viewing displayed content, users are also able to upvote, downvote, or unvote on each posts, as well as view all top-level comments for each post (excluding replies).
+Aside from viewing displayed content, users are also able to view all top-level comments for each post (excluding replies), as well as filter posts by Reddit's listing options (Hot [by default], New, Top, or Rising), and upvote, downvote, or unvote on each post.
 Users may also use the search box to filter through the rendered posts.

 ## Screenshots
 ### Desktop version